Tags: Certified Organic Heirloom Open Pollinated

 Description:

 Really good tasting squash with very unusual color.
-At least half are GREEN ON THE INSIDE.
-The rest are orange or chocolate.
+Most of these squash are GREEN ON THE INSIDE.
 Very good sweetness and dry matter, and good keeping quality.
 Interesting and pleasant aromatic flavor - the greener ones have almost a spinach flavor.
 The green color deepens in storage, and comes out even more in cooking - some fruits that look orange-brown if cut open at harvest time would be green later.
 Matures in Central Virginia, but it takes the whole season.
 Excellent downy mildew resistance.
+Fruit shapes include butternut as well as ones that are shorter and with more ribbing.
+They have green, white and orange stripes, ripening in storage to more orange and tan coloration.

 These seeds and their offspring are open-source, and not available for private intellectual property ownership.
-Pass on these words when you pass on the seeds!
+Pass these words on when you pass the seeds on!

 Please click the Common Wealth Seed Growers link to the right to view all of our other listings!